 It is important to remind yourself: this is the end goal.
 This is not necessarily where I need to be today.
 It is something that I can work towards.

-This can be done by saving money like discussed above, by spending less on the things that you don’t give much value to and spending more on things you absolutely love.
+This can be done by saving money, as discussed above, by spending less on the things you don’t give much value to and spending more on things you absolutely love.

 Once you are living more frugally and saving money, go for extra income.
 Start building your passive income or start a side hustle.
 This is a great way to increase the gap between your earnings and your spending.

 One last reminder: if you’re currently paying off a lot of debt, you’re on the right track.
-The money you are paying off now is money that you will be able to add to your monthly savings once that debt is fully paid off.
+The money you are paying off now is money that you will add to your monthly savings once that debt is fully paid off.

 While investing may be daunting to most, it is important to get over your fear of the stock market and start investing!

-Starting with investing is not so hard as most people say it is.
-Investing your first dollar is actually quite simple.
+Starting with investing is not as hard as most people say it is.
+Investing your first dollar is quite simple.

 Investing will go a long way.
-Historically you will get 7% average return on your investment, how great is that?!
+Historically you will get a 7% average return on your investment.
+How great is that?!
 That’s certainly more than any bank is paying at this moment.